What Causes a Circuit Breaker to Trip?

-Circuit breakers are designed to trip when an emergency happens.
-The breakers trip to turn off power and avoid problems that might exacerbate and cause more trouble.
+Circuit breakers are designed to trip during an emergency.
+Circuit breakers trip when there is too much electricity flowing through them or when they can no longer handle the excess current load.
+The breakers trip to turn off the power and cut off the flow of electricity to avoid problems that might exacerbate and cause more damage.
 There are a few reasons that this can happen, but it usually boils down to three situations:

 In most cases, a circuit breaker tripping occurs because of an overloaded circuit.
 What this means is that a circuit is trying to draw more power than it is designed to carry.
 The circuit wires will heat up due to the excess power that is being drawn.
 The circuit breaker realizes this and shuts off the flow of electricity, which breaks the circuit.
 Some other signs of an overloaded circuit situation include melted plastic housing, corroded wires, burning smells, hot hardware, and loose wires.